Ethical Hacking

 A. Understand the principles of cybersecurity and ethical hacking.

-B. Recognize legal and ethical aspects of security testing.
+B. Be familiar with the legal and ethical aspects of security testing.

 C. Use tools for reconnaissance and vulnerability analysis.

-D. Set up and configure a testing environment with virtual machines.
+D. Set up and configure a testing environment using virtual machines.

 E. Identify and exploit vulnerabilities in a controlled environment.